tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

 print(bar.greeting)
 {% endhighlight %}

 My blender (.blend) file, *foo.py*, and *bar.py* are all saved in the same folder; the `dir` variable points to that location.
-The `dir` path is appended to the `sys.path` so that I can import any python files in the folder.
+The `dir` path is appended to the `sys.path` so that I can import any python files in that folder.
 If I change the `greeting` value in *bar.py*, the `print()` line will print the updated value---but, only because I've included an `importlib.reload(bar)` line.

 **You can use pip (the de-facto Python package installer)** for managing 3rd party packages, but you should use the version included with Blender.
 Here's a demonstration for installing the [*cowsay*](https://pypi.org/project/cowsay/) package.

 First, open your terminal and `cd` to your Blender install directory, then `cd` into the *2.83* directory therein (or whatever version number is applicable).
-Now enter line 1, hit return, then enter line 2 and return:
+Now enter the following commands one after the other:

 ```
 1. python/bin/python3.7m python/lib/python3.7/ensurepip